Unikoli/DaruPasal/Readme.md

-# E-Commerce Web Application
+# 🛍️ E-Commerce Web Application

-A full-stack e-commerce web application with a Laravel-powered backend and a modern Vite + TailwindCSS frontend.
+A full-stack e-commerce web application built with Laravel for the backend and Vite + TailwindCSS for the frontend.
+It features product listings, user authentication, cart functionality, order management, and secure eSewa payment integration.

+---

 ## 📁 Project Structure